cesaraustralia/DynamicGrids.jl/README.md

 # Define an `applyrule` method to be broadcasted over the grid for the `ForestFire` rule
 @inline DynamicGrids.applyrule(rule::ForestFire, data, state::Integer, index, hoodbuffer) =
     if state == ALIVE
-        if BURNING in neighbors(rule, hoodbuffer)
+        if BURNING in DynamicGrids.neighbors(rule, hoodbuffer)
             BURNING
         else
             rand() <= rule.prob_combustion ?
 BURNING : ALIVE